kodadot/developers/docs/how_to_create_wallet.md

+---
+sidebar: auto
+---

+# How to create wallet

 ## How to create a wallet?

 - For start, we'll need to create a wallet which can store digital assets.
 Since we are in Polkadot/Kusama ecosystem, we'll be using polkadot.js wallet.